 Avg Rating

-Questions reflect both multiple-choice and scenario/performance-style prompts aligned to CDCES objectives.
+CDCES exam questions reflect both multiple-choice and scenario/performance-style prompts aligned to exam objectives.

 Every question includes a clear explanation, so you know why an answer is correct.